Numerical Evidence for Exponential Speed-up of QAOA over Unstructured Search for Approximate Constrained Optimization: Problems and Results

 The problems we considered were $k$-Densest Subgraph, Maximum $k$-Vertex Cover, and Maximum Bisection.
 These problems are defined on an undirected graph $G(V,E)$ with $|V|=n$. $k$-Densest Subgraph is the problem of finding the subgraph with $k$ vertices that contains the most edges, while Max $k$-Vertex Cover is the problem of finding the $k$ vertices that cover the most edges.
 Max Bisection is defined only for $k=n/2$ and asks for the partition of the graph into two equal subgraphs with the most edges crossing between partitions.
 If the adjacent vertices of $e\in E$ are labeled as $v^1_e$ and $v^2_e$, these problems are formally defined as

-over all $V'\subset V$ with $|V'|=k<n$, where $f=$ AND, OR, XOR for $k$-Densest Subgraph, Max $k$-Vertex Cover and Max Bisection respectively.
+over all $V'\subset V$ with $|V'|=k<n$, where $f=$ AND, OR, XOR for $k$-Densest Subgraph ($DS$), Max $k$-Vertex Cover ($VC$) and Max Bisection ($BS$) respectively.
+Written in Pauli-Matrix terms, this translates to Cost Hamiltionians

+Note that the $H_{C,BS}$ is the same as the Maximum Cut Cost Hamiltonian~\cite{Farhi2014}; the restriction to the feasible subspace is done exclusively through the initial state $\ket{\psi_0}$ and the Mixer Hamiltonians, not through a penalty term in $H_C$.

-The decision versions of these problems are NP-hard for general graphs; the optimization variants considered here cover a broad spectrum in their known complexity results: Max Bisection is MaxSNP-complete~\cite{papadimitriou1991maxsnp} and the approximation hardness carries over from Max Cut, i.e. there is no polynomial-time approximation better than $\approx$0.941 unless $P=\mathit{NP}$~\cite{hastad2001inapproximability}, or better than $\approx$0.878 under the Unique Games Conjecture~\cite{khot2007ugc}.
-The current best polynomial-time approximation ratio $0.8776$ is achieved with estimated runtime $O(n^{10^{100}})$~\cite{austrin2016bisection}.
-For Max $k$-Vertex Cover, the corresponding known upper and lower bounds on polynomial-time approximation are $(1-\delta)$ for a small $\delta$~\cite[NP-hardness]{petrank1994hardness}, $0.944$~\cite[UGC-hardness]{austrin2011kvc,manurangsi2019}, $0.92$~\cite[approximation algorithm]{manurangsi2019}.
-Similarly, $k$-Densest Subgraph has no PTAS (polynomial-time approximation scheme) under various complexity-theoretic assumptions~\cite{feige2002averagecase,khot2004noptas}, and the best known polynomial-time achievable approximation ratio is $n^{-1/4-\epsilon}$ for all $\epsilon>0$~\cite{kDSpoly}.
+The decision versions of our three problems are NP-hard for general graphs.
+The optimization variants considered here cover a broad spectrum in their known complexity results: \begin{itemize} \item Max Bisection is MaxSNP-complete~\cite{papadimitriou1991maxsnp} and the approximation hardness carries over from Max Cut, i.e. there is no polynomial-time approximation better than $\approx$0.941 unless $P=\mathit{NP}$~\cite{hastad2001inapproximability}, or better than $\approx$0.878 under the Unique Games Conjecture~\cite{khot2007ugc}.
+The current best polynomial-time approximation ratio $0.8776$ is achieved with estimated runtime $O(n^{10^{100}})$~\cite{austrin2016bisection}. \item For Max $k$-Vertex Cover, the corresponding known upper and lower bounds on polynomial-time approximation are $(1-\delta)$ for a small $\delta$~\cite[NP-hardness]{petrank1994hardness}, $0.944$~\cite[UGC-hardness]{austrin2011kvc,manurangsi2019}, $0.92$~\cite[approximation algorithm]{manurangsi2019}. \item Similarly, $k$-Densest Subgraph has no PTAS (polynomial-time approximation scheme) under various complexity-theoretic assumptions~\cite{feige2002averagecase,khot2004noptas}, and the best known polynomial-time achievable approximation ratio is $n^{-1/4-\epsilon}$ for all $\epsilon>0$~\cite{kDSpoly}. \end{itemize}

 For these problems, the QAOA algorithm uses $n$ qubits and only computational basis states with Hamming weight $k$, i.e. exactly $k$ qubits set to $1$, represent feasible solutions.
-This gives a total of $\binom{n}{k}$ feasible solutions, and the equal superposition of them is the Dicke state $\ket{D^n_k}$, which can be prepared in depth $\mathcal{O}(n)$ \cite{baertschi2019dicke}.
-We focus on these constrained optimization problems because the Clique, Ring, and Grover mixers preserve Hamming weight and provide transitions between all feasible states.
+This gives a total of $\binom{n}{k}$ feasible solutions, and the equal superposition of them is the Dicke state $\ket{D^n_k}$, which can be prepared in depths $\mathcal{O}(n)$ on linear nearest neighbor~\cite{baertschi2019dicke,aktar2022divideconquer}, and $\mathcal{O}(k \log \tfrac{n}{k})$ and $\mathcal{O}(k \surd \tfrac{n}{k})$ on grid and fully connected architectures, respectively~\cite{baertschi2022shortdepth}.
+As discussed in Sec.~\ref{sec:review}, we focus on these constrained problems in connection to the Clique, Ring, Grover mixers which preserve Hamming weight and provide transitions between all feasible states.